sergeyen7/sergeyen7.github.io/index.md

 This approach involves using technical analysis tools to identify and confirm trends: moving averages, different types of price channels, Bollinger bands, Supertrend and so on.

-Different researches say that they all give approximately the same results if you choose approximately the same settings.
+Different researches say that all this tools give approximately the same results if you choose approximately the same settings.

 Therefore, any of these tools can be used.